Official trailer of 'Stranger Things' season 4 teases an epic battle in the Upside Down

 How season 3 ended

-Season three ended with Jim Hopper and Eleven making a big sacrifice as they leave the town of Hawkins with Will Byers and his family to escape the supernatural happenings and start anew with a clean slate.
+Season three of Stranger Things ended with Jim Hopper and Eleven making a big sacrifice as they leave the town of Hawkins with Will Byers and his family to escape the supernatural happenings and start anew with a clean slate.

 (Main and feature image credit: Stranger Things/@Stranger_Things/ Twitter)